-On February 25, 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing transactions.
-Application of this standard is effective for fiscal year beginning after December 15, 2021.
+On 25th February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing transactions.
+Application of this standard is effective for fiscal years beginning after 15th December 2021.
+Since as of 31st December 2023 the Authority has only one short-term lease, application of this accounting standard is not necessary.

-The Authority entered into a two-year lease beginning 1st January 2022 and ending 31st December 2023.
-Rent expense for the year ended 31st December 2022 was \$26,845 (\$26,400 cash payment plus \$445 in forgiven property tax assessments).
+The Authority's most recent two-year lease renewal expired on 31st December 2023 without a new renewal in place.
+The terms of the original lease dated November 2008 provide for an automatic renewal every 90 days (i.e., to 31st March 2024).
+Rent expense for the year ended 31st December 2023 was \$25,145 (\$24,700 cash payment plus \$445 in forgiven property tax assessments).